top of page

 Falkland is a village and former royal burgh in Fife, at the foot of the Lomond Hills, with a population of just over 1,000.
 The filming of ‘Inverness’ in episode 1 was actually shot here in Falkland.
 This quaint village grew up around Falkland Castle during the medieval period, and continued to grow when the castle was replaced by Falkland Palace and became a residence of royalty.
 After a fire at the palace in 1654, caused by Cromwell's troops, the royal court was to never return to Falkland and the village went through a period of decline.
 However, during the late 19th century, when John, Marquis of Bute inherited these lands, the village received a well overdue restoration make-over.

 Thanks to this village revival, this beautifully preserved village offered a perfect stand-in for ‘Inverness’.
 The Bruce Fountain sits magnificently in the middle of the village square, and it was here that the mysterious Highlander is seen looking up at Claire in one of the bedroom windows of Mrs Baird’s B&B. You can even visit Mrs Baird’s, although it is, in reality, called the Covenanter Hotel.
 We had a lovely coffee and fine piece at the hotel.
-Pamela even had the chance to be Claire – the hotel had thoughtfully provided Claire masks for its patrons!
+You might even have the chance to be Claire – the hotel had thoughtfully provided Claire masks for its patrons!
 Perhaps unsurprisingly, there were no Jamie masks to be found, as they had all been stolen!

 Doune Castle